angel-dart/angel/README.md

 **A polished, production-ready backend framework in Dart.**

-*Note: This repo is an application boilerplate ,and not the underlying framework library.*

 -----
 ## About
 Angel is a full-stack Web framework in Dart.
 It aims to